Les Incompétents: Assault on Billy Leeson

 On 22 June 2006, Les Incompétents' frontman, Billy Leeson was involved in an argument with New Zealander peace activist, former Green Party candidate, Christiaan Briggs, after getting off a bus in Camden Road, Holloway, North London.
 According to news reports, this followed an argument on the bus after Leeson accused Briggs of looking at Leeson's girlfriend, Elli Bradshaw; Briggs followed the couple off the bus and then punched Leeson who then fell and hit his head on the ground.
 Two witnesses claim Briggs walked away "smirking", although Briggs' lawyers have claimed he was "smiling nervously".
 Leeson was in a coma, and listed in critical condition for three weeks following surgery to remove a piece of skull that was pushing into his brain, causing it to swell.
-He regained consciousness on 27 July and is now out of hospital, but requires a metal plate in his head.
+He regained consciousness on 27 July and was released from the hospital, but required a metal plate in his head.
 Briggs turned himself in to police when the extent of Leeson's injuries was reported in the news.
 Briggs was sentenced to eight months in prison on 23 October.
 Leeson does not remember the attack.